What is Neurobiology?

 The nervous system conveys all of these different types of information using a combination of electrical and chemical signals.
 The main active cellular units of the nervous system, the neurons, are highly sensitive to changes in their environment.
 A wide variety of chemicals called neurotransmitters are responsible for passing information between neurons.

 Figure 1.1.
 Brain size comparison between different vertebrate mammals.
-Brain images are shown for a rat, cat, chimpanzee, human, and dolphin.
+Brain images are shown from smallest largest for: a rat, cat, chimpanzee, human, and dolphin.
 There are similarities in the layout of the structure of the brain across all species.

 Neurobiology is the biology of the brain, while Neuroscience is an integrative field of study